pytorch/pytorch/docs/source/dynamo/faq.rst

-Dynamo is still an alpha product so there’s a few sources of OOMs and if you’re seeing an OOM try disabling the following configurations in this order and then open an issue on Github so we can solve the root problem
+Dynamo is still an alpha product so there’s a few sources of OOMs and if you’re seeing an OOM try disabling the following configurations in this order and then open an issue on GitHub so we can solve the root problem
 1. If you’re using dynamic shapes try disabling them, we’ve disabled them by default: ``env TORCHDYNAMO_DYNAMIC_SHAPES=0 python model.py`` 2.
 CUDA graphs with Triton are enabled by default in inductor but removing